 “You are my sunshine, my only sunshine…" How many of us have memories of our mothers singing this song?

-Let her know you remember – and that SHE’S your sunshine – this Mother’s Day by making You Are My Sunshine cookies!
+Let her know you remember – and that SHE’S your sunshine by making You Are My Sunshine cookies!

 We’ll start with Imperial Sugar’s Classic Sugar Cookie recipe.
 For the suns, you’ll use a sun or flower-shaped cookie cutter and a circle cookie cutter that fits in the center.
 (If you’re making the other cookies, you can use any shape for the wording cookie, and you’ll need a heart-shaped cookie for the heart.)

 This is what I call a “double-decker” cookie.
-It’s two cookies in one – a smaller cookie is attached on top of the larger on with a little icing.
-It gives the cookie dimension, and well, it’s a great excuse to eat two cookies at once.
+It’s two cookies in one – a smaller cookie is attached on top of the larger one with a little icing.
+It gives the cookie dimension, and it’s a great excuse to eat two cookies at once.

-Another tip to adding a little dimension is that we’re using two shades of yellow icing for the suns.
+Another tip for adding a little dimension is that we’re using two shades of yellow icing for the sun.
 It’s totally ok if you just want to make one shade of yellow.
 The cookies will still be darling.

 The icing we’re using is Imperial Sugar’s Royal Icing recipe.
-Depending on how many cookies you’re making, you may want to double the recipe.
+You may want to double the recipe depending on how many cookies you’re making.
 I always like to have extra icing so I don’t have to stop in the middle of a project to make more.